-In 2012, Uganda suffered two major hemorrhagic fever outbreaks creating an immediate need for volunteers in hospitals in Uganda till date
+In 2012, Uganda suffered two major hemorrhagic fever outbreaks creating an immediate need for volunteers in hospitals in Uganda to date

 Kibaale district is 219 kilometers away from Kampala.
 Although the district has a main government hospital, it needs more volunteers due to the lack of requisite medical expertise to handle such epidemics.

-Specialized doctors and other volunteers in hospitals had to travel from Kampala to camp in Kibaale until the disease was fought to the end.
-Samples would be taken in Kibaale and driven back in Kampala for tests.
-This same approach was applied to manage Marburg cases in Kabale and patients suffered because there were no volunteers in hospitals on the frontline to curb these epidemics in anyway.
+Specialized doctors and other volunteers in hospitals had to travel from Kampala to camp in Kibaale.
+Until the disease was fought to the end.
+Samples would be taken in Kibaale and driven back to Kampala for tests.
+This same approach was applied to manage Marburg cases in Kabale.
+And patients suffered because there were no volunteers in hospitals on the frontline to curb these epidemics in any way.

 It is widely accepted that health is wealth.
 This is because good health is a strong foundation on which success and prosperity can be built.
-Yet, inequalities in access to health care are a major concern in Uganda and this is one of the reasons why there is need for volunteers in hospitals of Uganda.
+Yet, inequalities in access to health care are a major concern in Uganda.
+And this is one of the reasons why there is a need for volunteers in hospitals of Uganda.

-With volunteers in hospitals placed in different localities in rural areas, there will be easy access to better health care services the fact the number of medical personnels in hospitals will have increased.
+With volunteers in hospitals placed in different localities in rural areas, there will be easy access to better health care services.
+And in fact, the number of medical personnel in hospitals will have increased.

-Volunteers also help to transport patients, give directions or escort visitors to see their patients, answer telephone calls, socialize with patients and visitors and others do some cleaning which ease service delivery in public hospitals.
+Volunteers also help to transport patients, give directions or escort visitors to see their patients, answer telephone calls.
+Socialize with patients and visitors and others do some cleaning which eases service delivery in public hospitals.

-In addition to that, public universities should give more time for students to volunteer in hospitals during their internship.
+In addition to that, public universities should give more time for students to volunteer in hospitals during their internships.

-If people who are not medics can still volunteer in hospitals in other departments like administration, accounts, counselling, cleaning and many others.
+If people who are not medics can still volunteer in hospitals in other departments.
+Like administration, accounts, counseling, cleaning, and many others.

-You want a suitable hospital to volunteer in?
-One that allows you meet people at their points of need?
+Do you want a suitable hospital to volunteer in?
+One that allows you to meet people at their points of need?
 Then we are here for you.
 Send us an email at firstname.lastname@example.org